mpc-bioinformatics/McQuaC/README.md

 ```

 #### Want to make it available for your Lab?
-Have a look into TODO: Instructions for NF-Cloud
+Have a look into [MaCWorP](https://github.com/cubimedrub/macworp)!
+We already added a configuration for integrating McQuaC under `./example_configurations/macworp.json`.

 ## Detailed General Workflow